 - submit as pdf and avoid printing altogether [note that this does not save paper if an examiner is going to print it out anyway, but some examiners prefer not to have a printed copy at all]

 2. To make it easier for examiners to provide comments and corrections, you may include line numbers in the margins.
 This is an easy option in most word processors and we suggest using continuous line numbers incrementing by 2 or 5.
 Such line numbering greatly facilitates commenting on pdfs and allows the examiners to provide you with a detailed list of comments and corrections at the exam.

 3. Put Figure captions below figures or all on a single page at the end of each chapter (manuscript) and NOT each on a separate page facing each figure.
 You should be doing this anyway, as instructed in the Graduate School guidelines—the facing page caption format is a holdover from the days of the typewriter.

-4. Use recycled paper, available from Carol Noel in the General Office.
+4. Use recycled paper, available from the General Office.